aKhadiemik/ProcureIt/README.md

 - **SAP Ariba:** A comprehensive procurement management solution.
 ProcureIt aims to provide a simpler, more streamlined alternative, focusing on essential features for smaller organizations.

 - **Coupa:** Another robust procurement platform.
 ProcureIt distinguishes itself by offering a more intuitive and user-friendly experience, catering to organizations that prefer simplicity over complexity.

+## Related projects

+Existing solutions above could be viewed as related projects.
+The team is however not responsible for any projects that are related to this.
+There are several applications in the market for Procurement management, the ones listed above do not exhaust the extent to which such apps are used in different organizations.

 ## MVP Specification